statmano/glitch-static-site-3-fastly/MIGRATE.md

-# Migrate your static Glitch site to Fastly Compute
+# Deploy your static Glitch site to Fastly Compute

 Use this repo if you have a static Glitch site you want to deploy to Fastly Compute, like a **Glitch in Bio** or **Hello Eleventy** remix.
 We'll be using the [Static Publisher](https://github.com/fastly/compute-js-static-publish) tool with some helper scripts that run in a GitHub Codespace.